AdrianCosme5850/reading-notes/class1reading.md

 * You can preserve the continuity of the list by pressing tab before adding an extra element.
   Info
 * Now the list is preserved.
 You can use the backtick key for denoting a line of code.
 Use two backticks before and after the line to ignore the backticks.
-I got all this information from a single [webpage](https://www.markdownguide.org/basic-syntax/)
+I got all this information from a single [webpage](https://www.markdownguide.org/basic-syntax/ "Meow")
+Use brackets for the word you want to be the link, then follow it up with parentheses of the URL.
+Angle brackets < can be used to quickly paste a URL. <https://www.markdownguide.org/basic-syntax/>